 If touring different resorts is what you have in mind.
 Staying in the Central part of Colorado is by far the most efficient.
 As all these resorts can be traveled to by car in a few hours.
 Or, skip the winter driving around, stay at a designated resort, and focus on your fun there.

 If being budget-minded is part of your vacation.
 Try planning your trip during the “off-season” or not “peak-season” times.
 Check out lesser-known resorts.
 In either case, you should be able to find deals on lift tickets and lodging.

 If your group needs alternative activities.
 The bigger resorts will have the most varied selection of activities to choose from.
 However, popular attractions like winter scenic train rides, natural hot springs, and guided tours such as snowmobiling or sleigh rides are not necessarily at the resort.
 Check out “other attractions” first and then decided on the resort to stay at.

 Colorado offers an almost endless list of vacation options.
 The first step is to understand if you want to tour around or stay in one place.
 Either has much to offer.
 However, touring the state will require more vacation planning.
 Please use our free vacation planning itinerary tool.
-This will help you keep track of the sights and experiences that you don’t want to miss.
-Plus organize your lodging and travel routes along the way.
+This will help you keep track of the sights and experiences you don’t want to miss.
+Plus, organize your lodging and travel routes along the way.

 Staying put at that special place in Colorado is also a good way to spend your vacation.
 With so much to explore in any given region of the State, it might make more sense for you just to find lodging in a favorite place and base all your activities on that location.
 In either case, feel free to request some of our free visitor guides, and use our free itinerary tool to help organize all the activities, keep the dates and times handy, and make your vacation more relaxing.